w3c/wai-intro-wcag/content/new-in-21.md

 ## About the Personas Quotes

-The linked persona roles go to the [[Stories of Web Users]](/people-use-web/user-stories/archived).
+The linked persona roles go to the [Stories of Web Users](https://www.w3.org/WAI/people-use-web/user-stories/archived).
 That page has other personas with different disabilities.
 We might add more in the future.

 After we’ve reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.